 The Pattern Approval certification function (including issuing PA certificates) were partially cost recovered for the 2018-19 financial year with fees similar to previous years.
-From 1 July 2019 there will be staged fee increases over a period of four years to recover 100 per cent of the associated costs.
+Staged fee increases over a period of four years to recover 100 per cent of the associated costs, came in to effect 1 July 2019.

-The Pattern Approval laboratory testing function will be partially cost recovered for the 2018-19 financial year with fees similar to previous years.
-From 1 July 2019 costs associated with pattern approval laboratory testing will still continue to be partially recovered with staged fee increases over a period of four years to recover 20 per cent of the associated costs.
+From 1 July 2019 costs associated with pattern approval laboratory testing are partially recovered with staged fee increases over a period of four years to recover 20 per cent of the associated costs.